adc17/CV/README.md

 #### Self-starter

 An Oxford degree is largely based on self-study—I graduated with the highest possible grade.
 Following that, I emigrated to Paris, found work as an English and Philosophy tutor, and picked up French.
-I then moved to Canada with my fiancée, where I have found work with two local publishing houses and a freelance marketing consultant.
-And I'm now embarking on 3 months of 70+ hour weeks at Makers Academy, with 4AM weekday starts.
+I then moved to Canada with my fiancée, where I have been working with two local publishing houses and a freelance marketing consultant.
+And I'm about to embark on 3 months of 70+ hour weeks at Makers Academy, with 4AM weekday starts.
 So I possess discipline and motivation, and I'm not afraid of a challenge!

 #### Analytical Thinker